Juliette Slaughter at Le Mans in 1978

 Josie von Neumann - raced sportscars, mostly in America, in the 1950s.
 Some of her early outings were ladies’ races in an MGTD that belonged to her father, John von Neumann.
 She also raced a Lincoln-Allard and is credited with winning ladies’ races.
 A little later, she campaigned a Ferrari 500 Mondial, which she drove in SCCA events in 1955.
 She competed in the Nassau Speed Weeks on more than one occasion.
 In 1958 and 1959 she drove a Ferrari 250 Testa Rossa Spyder Scaglietti, which was replaced by another TR in 1959.
 She was fourth in the Avandaro GP and eleventh in the LA Times GP in this car.
 She was also fourteenth and 16th in the Riverside and Vaca Valley USAC races.
 After 1959, she disappears from the scene.

 Greta Oakes - took part in a number of American sportscar races between 1950 and 1959, including the Sebring 12 Hours, in 1955 and 1959.
 She usually drove with her then-husband, Sidney.
 Their car was normally a 3000cc Austin-Healey 100.
 As a Bahamas resident, Greta also competed in the Nassau Speed Weeks, driving solo.
+She and Sidney were the organisers of the event.
 In 1954, she was fifth in the Production race, driving a Triumph TR2.
 The following year, she used the Austin-Healey for the Locals race, unsuccessfully.
 After that, she entered the 1956 Ladies’ races, in a Porsche.
 Her racing career ended after her divorce from Sidney.

 Bianca Maria Piazza – raced a series of Ferraris in Italy in the 1950s.
 She drove a Ferrari 250 MM in 1953 and was 7th in the 12 Hours of Pescara with her husband, Mario.
 The Mille Miglia resulted in a DNF.
 Bianca, driving the 250 MM herself, was tenth in the Supercortemaggiore Grand Prix, but suffered an accident in the Monza Grand Prix.
 The couple had raced a different car, a 195 Inter, the year before.
 They were 16th in the Pescara race and 83rd, fourth in class, in the Mille Miglia.
 Driving solo, Bianca was third in the Coppa Europa.
 In 1954, she and Mario were 42nd in the Mille Miglia, still driving the 250 MM.
 They were sixth in their class.
 In a 166 MM, they were eleventh in the Messina 10 Hour race.